xBFreEnergy/xBFreEnergy.github.io/docs/mmpbsa/command-line.md

 === "GROMACS"

-    !!! note "For gmx_MMPBSA users!"
+    !!! gmx-mmpbsa "For gmx_MMPBSA users!"
         This subcommand keeps the name and is similar to previous gmx_MMPBSA

     <div class="termy">